MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-google-domains.md

 ## Add the five CNAME records that are required for Office 365

-1. To get started, go to your domains page at Google Domains by using [this link](https://domains.google.com/registrar).
+1. To get started, go to your [Google Domains page] (https://domains.google.com/registrar).
 You'll be prompted to sign in.
 To do so:

 1. Choose **Sign In**.